microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/v1.0/docs/Microsoft.Graph.Devices.CorporateManagement.md

 Create a new iosVppEBook object.

 ### [New-MgDeviceAppManagementManagedEBookAssignment](New-MgDeviceAppManagementManagedEBookAssignment.md)
-Create a new managedEBookAssignment object.
+Create a new iosVppEBookAssignment object.

 ### [New-MgDeviceAppManagementManagedEBookDeviceState](New-MgDeviceAppManagementManagedEBookDeviceState.md)
 Create a new deviceInstallState object.